 Who This Is For (and Who It Isn’t)

 It’s particularly strong for fiction with multiple characters.
 The multi-voice system shines when your manuscript has distinct characters who need distinct voices.
-Romance with dual POVs, fantasy with a full ensemble, mystery with a roster of suspects: these are the projects where Spoken’s analysis and voice-matching pay off.
+Romance with dual POVs, fantasy with a full ensemble.
+These are the projects where Spoken’s analysis and voice-matching pay off.

 It’s not a replacement for a great human narrator.
 If you write literary fiction where the narrator’s vocal performance IS the product, where every pause and inflection carries meaning, AI narration isn’t there yet.
 Marshall himself acknowledges this openly, noting that “this is the worst it will ever be” as the technology continues to improve.
 But today, there’s still a gap between AI and a top-tier voice actor.